 On 7 November 2017, Barnsley residents told us about their physical and mental health by completing a diary.
-This feedback gave us an invaluable and unique insight into the daily challenges that affect physical and mental health.
+This feedback gave us an insight into the daily challenges that affect physical and mental health.
 It also gave us a better understanding of what people think makes their health better or worse.

-Poor sleep or lack of sleep was a main theme from the diaries that were completed, and sleep therefore formed part of the Director of Public Health's annual report.
-The report pledged to consider this issue and to provide practical advice and tips to help with better sleep.
+Poor sleep or lack of sleep was a main theme from the diaries that were completed, and sleep formed part of the Director of Public Health's annual report.
+The report pledged to consider this issue and to provide advice and tips to help with better sleep.

 Why is sleep so important?